Explore 13641 medications in our directory, and growing.

 Dosage and Administration

-Missed dose: If you miss a dose, use it when you remember on the same day, but if it is almost time for the next scheduled dose, skip the missed dose and resume the regular schedule without doubling up.
+If a dose is missed, apply it when remembered unless it is almost time for the next application, in which case skip the missed dose and resume the regular schedule without doubling up.

 .